FnacMarketplace/fnacapiclient/README.md

 Make sure your PHP version is at least 5.3.2, and that you have php5-xsl mod installed.
 You will also need to have composer installed on your host.

 Simply clone the project into a private directory:
+/!\ Important /!\ if you use symfony 2.8 please use the version tagged v2.0

 ```shell
 git clone https://github.com/FnacMarketplace/fnacapiclient.git